Maximum Heart Rate Calculator

 - Do two intervals, each four minutes long.
-During the intervals you should be too short of breath to talk, and intersperse them with three minutes active rest.
+During the intervals you should be too short of breath to talk.
+Intersperse each interval with three minutes of active rest.

 - Start the third interval, but two minutes in, run as fast as you can until you're too exhausted to continue.
-Your HRmax will be the highest heart rate you reach, based on the assumption that the heart reaches a plateau at which it cannot beat any faster, regardless of how much you increase the workload.
+Your HRmax will be the highest heart rate you reach.
+The heart will reach a plateau at which it cannot beat any faster, regardless of how much you increase the workload.

 If you don't have a pulse watch, you can measure the maximum heart rate by holding two fingers to your neck for 30 seconds right after finishing the test.
 Double the number you get to find your HRmax.